Meet the board

 Before joining the NHS in 2003, Toby held a number of roles within local government and management consultancy with a focus on place based regeneration in economically deprived industrial areas in the North West, South Yorkshire and Wales.

-As Chief Operating Officer, Eileen’s responsibilities include performance management, service redesign and improvement, some aspects of contracting, emergency planning and public and patient communication and engagement.
+As Chief Delivery Officer, Eileen’s responsibilities include performance management, service redesign and improvement, some aspects of contracting, emergency planning and public and patient communication and engagement.

 Eileen said: “This is an exciting time of change.
 There is finally an opportunity for health and social care to work more closely together for the benefit of the local population.